Kabutopusu/DialoGPT-Discord-Bot/README.md

 followed [this](https://towardsdatascience.com/make-your-own-rick-sanchez-bot-with-transformers-and-dialogpt-fine-tuning-f85e6d1f4e30) medium post to train the model

-there are some weird artifacts from when I scraped the unity files for the dialogue because idk i didn't feel like writing a regex expression that cleaned up all of the dialogue because I was lazy, probably
+there are some weird artefacts from when I scraped the unity files for the dialogue because idk i didn't feel like writing a regex expression that cleaned up all of the dialogue because I was lazy, probably

 (eg. "[wave] ... [/wave]")